Bartley C of E Junior School

 What training has the staff supporting SEND had or had, or what training are they having?

 This academic year Teachers and Teaching Assistants have had full Little Wandle phonics training, and Teaching Assistants undertaking the Little Wandle Intervention will have ongoing support.
 Teachers and Teaching Assistants have a focus throughout the year on the effective deployment of Teaching Assistants to maximise learning opportunities for all groups of children.
+Lead Learning Practitioners from Hampshire Inspection Advisory Service (HIAS) have delivered training to Teaching Assistants supporting their understanding and development of effective Teaching Assistant support and maximising learning opportunities for all.
 Individual Class Teachers and Teaching Assistants attend training courses run by outside agencies that are relevant to the needs of specific children in their class, or important to their general training.

 Our English and Mathematics Leaders regularly attend the Teaching Assistants meetings to ensure they are kept up to date with the expectations for learning in class.
 The SENDCO and Teaching Assistants share practice and train new Teaching Assistants on how to undertake new often interventions.